 It goes without saying that many companies are looking for automation tools.
 Service desks try to automatically solve as many IT issues as possible, recognizing that a manual approach is frustrating and time-consuming.
 Logically, many IT teams have implemented solutions to troubleshoot issues with employees.
 Yet, the majority of these solutions rely on preprogrammed conversations: a user mentions a topic which then triggers a fixed response.

 Every action Moveworks takes is informed by our enterprise identity system.
-By aggregating data points from across all of these enterprise systems, individual employees get answers based on the most up-to-date information about themselves and their broader IT environment.
+By aggregating data points from across all of these enterprise systems, this identity system ensures individual employees get answers based on the most up-to-date information about themselves and their broader IT environment.

 Figure 3: To deliver personalized IT support, Moveworks combines user information from across the IT tech stack.